Test Tuesday: Waterproof Ink

 In this Test Tuesday we are working with waterproof ink.
 I am using Higgins brand black waterproof drawing ink.
-In an earlier Test Tuesday we looked at Higgins Non-Waterproof ink, which can be found here.
+In an earlier Test Tuesday we looked at Higgins Non-Waterproof ink.
 I will be making some comparisons between the two inks, so I urge you to read the previous article first.

 For each of the samples I used a brush to create a line and used the dropper attached to the lid to apply a drop of ink.
 I held the tip of the dropper approximately an inch and a half from the foam board surface.